 To be more specific, the type 1 NUFFT evaluates sums of the form

-for ``targets" $\bx_\bj$ on a uniform grid in $\bR$, given $F_n$ at nonuniform $\bk_n$ in the dual space.
+for ``targets" $\bx_j$ on a uniform grid in $\bR$, given $F_n$ at nonuniform $\bk_n$ in the dual space.
 The type 2 NUFFT evaluates sums of the form

-where the ``targets" $\bk_n$ are nonuniform points in $\bR$, and $f(\bx_j)$ is given on uniform grid points in the dual space.
+where the ``targets" $\bk_n$ are nonuniform points in $\bR$, and $f(\bx_j)$ are given on uniform grid points in the dual space.
 The type-3 NUFFT evaluates the sum of values defined on nonuniform grids at nonuniform grids in dual space and will not be listed here.
 Note that NUFFTs can be extended to higher dimensions.

-The NUFFT is essentially an approximation algorithm, which means the summations are accelerated within a control accuracy, and in this point it differs from standard FFT, where efficiency is achieved by exploring algebraic structure of the transform matrix without accuracy loss.
-The discussion of details regarding the relation of accuracy control to the algorithm parameters of NUFFT is beyond the scope of this work, and we refer for this point to the work of Greengard et al \cite{nufft6}.
+The NUFFT is essentially an approximation algorithm, which means the summations are accelerated within a controlled accuracy, and in this point it differs from standard FFT, where efficiency is achieved by exploring the algebraic structure of the transform matrix without accuracy loss.
+The discussion of details regarding the relation of accuracy control to the algorithm parameters of NUFFT is beyond the scope of this work, and we refer to the work of Greengard et al \cite{nufft6}.

 \begin{remark} The above algorithm can actually be applied to various nonlocal potentials once their Fourier transforms are given analytically or can be evaluated numerically.
 This includes e.g. those which exist in Kadomtsev-Petviashvili equations \cite{KleinRoidot}.
-For an application to various nonlocal potentials used in BEC simulations, we refer to \cite{BaoJiangLeslie,JiangYong}.
+For an application to various nonlocal potentials used in BEC simulations, we refer to \cite{BJTZ15,BTZ16}.

 \end{remark}